bbenedict/bbenedict/2023-100days-coding.md

 Lot's of re-factoring to better support prompt templates.
 More work to go.

-I wanted to capture a big side track on bias in AI.
+TANGENT: I wanted to capture a big side track on bias in AI.
 I have a bias metric in this project using one of the most downloaded models from Hugging Face.
 As I noted on day 26, I have concerns over the effectiveness of the model.
 I've tried a couple now.
 Some are good at the more well known AI bias issues like gender and race.
 But most can not handle other types of bias such as age or economic bias.
 I spent a fair amount of time examining models and different types of bias.
 Learned a lot!!
 Just didn't advance this project much during that time.

 ## day 30